kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 **WARNING:  Before you call the church, you need to read this entire entry.
 Your life depends on it.
 Any visitor to the church is in harm's way.
-They must kill everyone--they think.**
+Do not attend a funeral at the church until it is printed in the obituaries of the Lexington-Herald Leader.**

 ```
 This a developing article and covers an ongoing event.